 Black arts.

 Black culture.

 Black resources.

 Black abundance.

 Advancing Black Arts in Pittsburgh.

-Advancing Black

-Arts in Pittsburgh

-is intentionally

-designed to

-enhance the support

-made available to

-Black artists and

-Black-led programs

-and organizations

-advancing the art of

-the African diaspora.
+Advancing Black Arts in Pittsburgh is intentionally designed to enhance the support made available to Black artists and Black-led arts organizations that have historically been underresourced.
+Its grantees are artists, programs and organizations advancing the art of the African diaspora.
+Since its inception in 2010, Advancing Black Arts has awarded 691 grants totaling \$9.46 million to support excellence in artwork rooted in the Black experience.